 I am often asked which Essential Oil is my favorite.
 I can easily say the one I use the most is Copaiba.
 It is my favorite to use during a Reflexology session.
 Applied directly to the feet, Copaiba helps my clients feel soothed and relaxed.
 I personally use Copaiba as a pain reliever for achy muscles.
 Plus, it smells divine!

-Pre-pandemic you could most likely find me sitting up front at a concert, dining with friends, or enjoying the Bloomington Salt Cave.
+Pre-pandemic you could most likely find me sitting in the front row of a concert, dining with my friends, or enjoying the Bloomington Salt Cave.

 Mackenzie Adams | Social Media Manager

-I received a Bachelor of Journalism degree from Indiana University.
-In my free time, I like to hike, garden and cook.
-I have a pet rabbit I deeply adore.
-I enjoy a good self-care Sunday that includes journaling, a relaxing bubble bath and a face mask, so that I can start my week refreshed.
+Mackenzie received a Bachelor of Journalism degree from Indiana University.
+In her free time, she likes to hike, garden and cook.
+Mackenzie also has a pet rabbit she deeply adores.
+She enjoys a good self-care Sunday including journaling, a relaxing bubble bath and a face mask to start the week off refreshed.